-- Establish regular and on-going communications with our Regional Committee Centre Liaison. - Enable all 5 of the Kairos events to happen.
-(The Kairos Short Course, the Instructional Reunion, regular Prayer and Share groups, Journey Program and 1- or 2-Day Retreats.) - Build a list of both positive and negative inmates you believe should be invited to each Kairos Short Course knowing who can help change the Centre environment. - Invite the agreed number of inmates, including some on a reserve list should the original invitees wish not to attend.
-See page 78 of the Program Manual) at least 30 days prior to a Short Course - Attend closing on the final day of the Kairos Short Course and give a short encouraging talk. - Be available for some portion of each Short Course. - Enable formation of Prayer and Share groups in accordance with Centre guidelines. - Help communicate the message of the importance of getting female loved ones to attend Kairos Outside to create healing and forgiveness within families.
+- Establish through the Chaplain regular and on-going communications with our Regional Committee Centre Liaison. - Encourage the Chaplain to enable all 5 of the Kairos events to happen.
+(The Kairos Short Course, the Instructional Reunion, regular Prayer and Share groups, Journey Program and 1- or 2-Day Retreats.) - Encourage the Chaplain to build a list of both positive and negative inmates they believe should be invited to each Kairos Short Course knowing who can help change the Centre environment. - Support the Chaplain inviting the agreed number of inmates, including some on a reserve list should the original invitees wish not to attend. - Attend the closing on the final afternoon session of the Kairos Short Course and give some short words of encouragement.